We often view the world through the lens of our biases.

 Wasserman (2018) asks whether “it is necessary to conceptualize all of these issues of everyday life as reflective of an illness in order to devise effective treatment approaches.”
 His answer is a resounding “no.”

 Are one in four Americans really suffering from a mental health disorder, or are we incorrectly defining everyday stress and upset as reflective of mental illness (Wasserman, 2018)?

 PositivePsychology.com’s Relevant Resources

-The PositivePsychology.com Toolkit contains more than 370 exercises, activities, interventions, questionnaires, and assessments.
+The PositivePsychology.com Toolkit contains over 400 exercises, activities, interventions, questionnaires, and assessments.
 It’s designed for people who are passionate about using positive psychology methods to help improve others’ lives.

 Created by a team of experts in collaboration with the world’s top universities, organizations, and researchers, the Toolkit is updated monthly with the latest in positive psychology thinking, science, and practical tools.

 Use them to help understand the problems your clients face and the treatments available to help.

 If you’re looking for more science-based ways to help others enhance their wellbeing, this signature collection contains 17 validated positive psychology tools for practitioners.
 Use them to help others flourish and thrive.